aws-samples/amazon-connect-power-dialer/README.md

 ## Configure Dialer Parameters

-1. Navigate to the DynamoDB console and open the table named: "ConnectPD-DialerConfig"
+1. Navigate to the DynamoDB console and open the table named: "ConnectPD-DialerConfig".
 2. Create entries for the following Items with the corresponding values.
 Note this items are case sensitive.
 The associated value must be specified with a "currentValue" attribute (also case sensitive).

 | parameter   | currentValue |